- Cosmetic Surgery

 My top 6 Sunscreens

-Always go for a Sunscreen which has a sun protection factor (SPF) of 30 to 50 and a 5-star UVA protection rating.
+Always go for a Sunscreen which has a sun protection factor (SPF) of 30 to 50 and a 5-star UVA protection rating (some brands indicate UVA protection with a UVA symbol with a circle around it).
 The SPF indicates the sunscreen’s protective value against UVB and the star rating indicates its value against UVA.
-Because most of us don’t manage to apply the sunscreen as instructed we won’t actually get the advertised SPF in fact we are more likely to get between 1 quarter and third of the SPF advertised.
+Because most of us don’t manage to apply the sunscreen as instructed we won’t actually get the advertised SPF, in fact, we are more likely to get between 1 quarter and third of the SPF advertised.
 For this reason, I always advise patients to purchase higher factor sunscreens regardless of skin tone.

 How much should I put on?

 One teaspoonful for the face should be enough and if you want to cover the body too, around a full shot glass of sunscreen should do that.
 When out in sunny weather you should repeat the application around every 2 hours.
 Its harder to do than it sounds…

 To make an appointment with Dr John Ferguson please call the team on 0808 250 6828